-- Leisure time the free time a person has when not working or sleeping.

-- Factors which determine what people do during leisure time:

-- o their age,

-- o interests,

-- o social circumstances,

-- o facilities available,

-- o where people live.

-- Determinants of the growth in leisure activities;

-- o advances in technology (in the work place) resulting in

-- people working shorter days,

-- having longer holidays,

-- more unemployed

-- o improvements in health care, people live longer,

-- o growth in leisure time activities,

-- o growth in facilities.

-- Recreation is any voluntary activity a person might do during leisure time. - Physical recreation is any physical activity a person may choose to do during leisure time. - Reasons why people choose recreational activities. - Role and aims of local sports clubs. - Why clubs find the role of the volunteer essential. - Roles within a club may be Secretary, Treasurer, Chairperson, Fixtures/Membership Secretary, Coach. - How schools can support participation at all levels. - Role that schools play through lessons, examinations and extra curricular activities to promote participation.
+- Leisure time the free time a person has when not working or sleeping. - Factors which determine what people do during leisure time: - their age, - interests, - social circumstances, - facilities available, - where people live. - Determinants of the growth in leisure activities: - advances in technology (in the work place) resulting in - o people working shorter days, - having longer holidays, - o more unemployed. - improvements in health care, people live longer, - growth in leisure time activities, - growth in facilities. - Recreation is any voluntary activity a person might do during leisure time. - Physical recreation is any physical activity a person may choose to do during leisure time. - Reasons why people choose recreational activities. - Role and aims of local sports clubs. - Why clubs find the role of the volunteer essential. - Roles within a club may be Secretary, Treasurer, Chairperson, Fixtures/Membership Secretary, Coach. - How schools can support participation at all levels. - Role that schools play through lessons, examinations and extracurricular activities to promote participation.